Kalalau Valley

 And what else would I do if I had two days or maybe more?

 • I’d take a helicopter tour of Kauai.
 In my opinion, Kauai is one of the most beautiful islands for helicopter tours.
-(Make sure you do your helicopter tour homework in advance.)
+See these Kauai helicopter tour options.

-• In smoother water during summer months, I’d take a catamaran cruise of the Na Pali Coast.
+• In smoother water during summer months, I’d take a morning catamaran cruise of the Na Pali Coast.
+Though this might be trickier to fit into a one-day schedule.

 • See the North Shore and stop along at some of the gorgeous beaches there.